Men are amazing allies

 Men were once boys.
-You may have witnessed domestic violence as a child.
-Growing up in a household with domestic violence can have a traumatic impact that lasts a lifetime.
+You may have witnessed domestic abuse and coercive control as a child.
+Growing up in a household with domestic abuse can have a traumatic impact that lasts a lifetime.

-Studies show that in homes where there is intimate violence, on average 40% of the children are also abused.
-Children may react differently to the violence, depending on their age, sex, frequency and extent of violence and the types of role models that surround them.
-Growing up in a household with domestic violence has significant impacts on a child’s developmental progress.
+Studies show that in homes where there is intimate abuse and control, on average 40% of the children are also abused.
+Children may react differently to the abuse, depending on their age, sex, frequency and extent of violence and the types of role models that surround them.
+Growing up in a household with domestic abuse and coercive control can have significant impacts on a child’s developmental progress.
 Although children may have been removed from abusive situations the result of living with domestic abuse can have a lasting impact throughout the life cycle.
 (Buckley et al., 2006).
 Research has also indicated that in homes with severe physical abuse, sons are at more risk of child abuse than girls.

-If you have experienced domestic violence as a child, you can get help.
+If you have experienced domestic abuse as a child, you can get help.

-While the majority of incidents of domestic and sexual violence are carried out by men against women, men are also victims of violence – by both men and women.
+While the majority of incidents of domestic and sexual abuse are carried out by men against women, men are also victims of abuse – by both men and women.

-Men who are victims often suffer an added societal stigma because they are seen as weak.
+Men who are victims often suffer an added societal stigma because they are seen as weak if they come forward.
 Very often they are not believed.
-If you are at risk of violence from a male or female partner.
-There are specialist organisations to support you.
+If you, or someone you know, are at risk of abuse from a male or female partner, there are specialist organisations to support you.

-The overwhelming fact is that the majority of perpetrators of violence are usually men and the victims are usually women and children.
+The overwhelming fact, globally and here in Ireland, is that the majority of perpetrators of violence are usually men and the victims are usually women and children.